 As the biggest island in the Mediterranean, it will come as no surprise that Sicily is full of seemingly endless destinations and activities to see and do.
-All the possibilities can be overwhelming, but we want your trip planning process to be as smooth as possible.
-To help you out with this, we’ve come up with a list of the best things to do in Sicily, Italy.
+All the possibilities can be overwhelming, but we want your trip-planning process to be as smooth as possible.
+To help you with this, we’ve compiled a list of the best things to do in Sicily, Italy.

 Sicily is so big and so vast that there are all sorts of different ways that you can spend your vacation and still want to come back for more.
-Visit buildings rich with history, take in the local culture or relax on some of the best beaches in Sicily.
+Visit historic buildings, take in the local culture, or relax on some of the best beaches in Sicily.

-No matter how you choose to spend your trip, you’ll never forget this Sicilian vacation!
-And remember, regardless of what you’ll end up doing, make sure you book great accommodation to complement your trip.
+No matter how you spend your trip, you’ll never forget this Sicilian vacation!
+And remember, regardless of what you’ll do, book great accommodation to complement your trip.
 For a true taste of Italy, we recommend renting a Sicilian villa.

 Let’s not wait any longer.
-The sooner you get your trip planned, the sooner you’ll be relaxing in paradise.
+The sooner you plan your trip, the sooner you’ll relax in paradise.
 Here are the best things to do in Sicily, Italy!

 Visit Palermo